-You must come to class on the day of the Socratic Seminar with your notes (these must be handwritten), and at least ONE of each type of question (these may be typed or handwritten).
+You must come to class on the day of the Socratic Seminar with your notes (these must be handwritten), and at least ONE of each type of question (written on the last page of this packet).
 You are encouraged to bring the book with you as well, as you will be able to refer to it throughout the discussion.